gdixon/polkadotHackathon/substrate-fee-estimate/readme.md

 $ WASM_BUILD_TOOLCHAIN=nightly-2020-10-05 cargo build --release
 ```

-### Running the node and the front-end (* note that these commands will need to be ran in seperate terminals)
+### Running the node and the front-end (* note that these commands will need to be ran in separate terminals)

 ```
 $ ./target/release/node-template --dev